drleavio/grindaAIassesment/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-the dependencies I have used for this projects are as follows
+the dependencies I have used for this projects are as follows.

---> Next.js for frontend and backend using Typescript --> Supabase for database and authentication
+--> Next.js for frontend and backend using Typescript.
+--> Supabase for database and authentication.
---> OpenAI API for integrating AI inside the app for extracting sentiments and summaries --> React Toastify for popup or notifications
+--> OpenAI API for integrating AI inside the app for extracting sentiments and summaries.
+--> React Toastify for popup or notifications.
---> SASS or SCSS for styling
+--> SASS or SCSS for styling.
---> I have used app directory not the pages folder
+--> I have used app directory not the pages folder.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.